-For regulatory reporting purposes, the Group calculates the capital requirements as per follows:
+For regulatory reporting purposes, the Group calculates the capital requirements as follows:

 - Credit Risk Credit risk capital requirements are based on the standardized approach.
-Under the standardized approach, on- and off-balance sheet credit exposures are assigned to exposure categories based on the type of counterparty or underlying exposure.
-The exposure categories are referred to in the CBB's Basel III capital adequacy framework as standard portfolios.
+Under the standardized approach, on and off-balance sheet credit exposures are assigned to exposure categories based on the type of counterparty or underlying exposure.
+The exposure categories are referred to in the CBB's Basel 3 capital adequacy framework as standard portfolios.
 The primary standard portfolios are claims on sovereigns, claims on banks and claims on corporates.
 Following the assignment of exposures to the relevant standard portfolios, the RWAs are derived based on prescribed risk-weightings.
 Under the standardized approach, the risk weightings are provided by the CBB and are determined based on the counterparty's external credit rating.
 The external credit ratings are derived from eligible external rating agencies approved by the CBB.
-The Group uses ratings assigned by Standard & Poor's, Moody's and Fitch. - Market Risk The Group uses a Standardized approach to calculate the regulatory capital requirements relating to market risk. - Operational Risk The capital requirement for operational risk is calculated in accordance with the basic indicator approach.
-Under this approach, the Group's average gross income over the preceding three financial years is multiplied by alpha coefficient of 15% as prescribed in the CBB's Basel III capital adequacy framework. - Capital adequacy ratio calculation:
+The Group uses ratings assigned by Standard & Poor's, Moody's and Fitch. - Market Risk The Group uses a Standardized approach to calculate the regulatory capital requirements relating to market risk.